On Exponential Utility and Conditional Value-at-Risk as Risk-Averse Performance Criteria: Acknowledgments

-The authors thank Laurent Lessard, Claire Tomlin, Marco Pavone, and Chuanning Wei for fruitful discussions. \begin{IEEEbiography}[{ }]{Kevin Smith} is a Ph.D. candidate in Environmental and Water Resources Engineering at Tufts University and a recipient of the NSF Integrative Graduate Education and Research Traineeship (IGERT) on Water and Diplomacy.
-Kevin also works as a product developer at OptiRTC, Inc., where he is responsible for developing flexible real-time systems for the continuous monitoring and adaptive control of stormwater infrastructure.
+\begin{IEEEbiography}[{ }]{Kevin Smith} is a Ph.D. candidate in Environmental and Water Resources Engineering at Tufts University and a recipient of the NSF Integrative Graduate Education and Research Traineeship (IGERT) on Water and Diplomacy and the NSF Research Traineeship (NRT) on Data Driven Decision Making to Address Complex Resource Problems.
+Kevin is also Director of Product at OptiRTC, Inc., where he is responsible for developing flexible real-time systems for the continuous monitoring and adaptive control of stormwater infrastructure.
 Kevin earned his B.A. in Environmental Studies from Oberlin College and his B.S. in Earth and Environmental Engineering from Columbia University.
-Kevin's research seeks to understand the opportunities and risks associated with semi-autonomous civil infrastructure when considered as a technology for mediating environmental conflicts. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Margaret Chapman} is an Assistant Professor with the Electrical and Computer Engineering Department, University of Toronto, Toronto, Canada.
+Kevin's research seeks to understand the opportunities and risks associated with semi-autonomous civil infrastructure when considered as a technology for mediating environmental conflicts. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Margaret Chapman} is an Assistant Professor with the Electrical and Computer Engineering Department, University of Toronto, Toronto, Canada.
 Her research focuses on risk-sensitive and stochastic control, with emphasis on safety analysis and applications in healthcare and sustainable cities.
-Margaret is a recipient of a Leon O. Chua Award for achievement in nonlinear science (Electrical Engineering and Computer Sciences, UC Berkeley).
+Margaret is a recipient of the 2021 Leon O. Chua Award for achievement in nonlinear science (Electrical Engineering and Computer Sciences, UC Berkeley).
 She has also received a US National Science Foundation Graduate Research Fellowship, a Berkeley Fellowship for Graduate Study, and a Stanford University Terman Engineering Scholastic Award. \end{IEEEbiography}